Baruffi/simonbot/README.md

 ## Customization

-By modifying the index file, this project can easily be utilized with different frameworks, as it was designed to not be dependent on any external resources.
-Feel free to play around and adapt it to your liking.
+By changing the contents of index.js, you can make your own use of the parser and error handler.
+Change the prefix, create your own default commands, modify the error messages and even build your very own pipeline!
+This project can also easily be adapted to work with different frameworks, as it was designed to not be dependent on any external resources.

+## Notes

+This project was built with the functional programming paradigm.
+Thats why all the included 'classes' are actually functions.

 ## TODO